Baraa-bi/MyBooks/README.md

 - Prisma as the ORM connected to a remote MySQL database.
 - GraphQL APIs using Apollo Server to perform CRUD operations on books.
 - Validation and error handling for the APIs.
-- Authentication and authorization using a library like JWT or OAuth.
+- Authentication and authorization using JWT.
-- Pagination or infinite scrolling for the book list.
+- Infinite scrolling for the book list.
 - Search capabilities to the book list.
 - Unit tests for the backend APIs using *Jest*.